chevereto/v3-docs/setup/system/environment.md

 Environment variables for [debug](../troubleshoot/debug.md).

 ::: tip
-When using Docker it always logs to `/dev/stderr` regardless this configuration.
+When using Docker it logs to `/dev/stderr` regardless this configuration.
 :::

 | Variable              | Setting Key | Example                      |